 Small Business Loans Long Island

 The application process for a Long Island small business loan is daunting.
-Practicality and mental preparation will ensure the process is much easier.
-Receiving the first small business loan is a milestone for any company.
+Preparation will ensure the process is much easier.
+Receiving your first small business loan is a milestone.

 Prior to Applying

-Credit is king for Long Island small business loans.
+Credit is king for small business loans.
 This is how the lenders decide if the business can be trusted with their money.
 A credit score represents the financial reputation of the business.
-The business and personal credit scores impact being offered a small business loan.
-They define the terms of the loan.
-These credit scores are two of the three pillars analyzed for small business loan applications.
+Your business and personal credit scores are two of the three pillars analyzed for small business loan applications.

 The Business Credit Score

-This measures the revolving credit line the business is using.
-The penalty for a high utilization rate is higher from the VantageScore than FICO.
+This measures the amount of debt the business / business owner has.
 The utilization percentage can be calculated by dividing the balance with the credit limit, then multiplying this number by 100.
 The utilization should be below ten percent.
-Personal credit is important to the lenders.
+Personal credit is important to lenders.

 Improving the Credit Score

-The best way to begin is by looking at the information used by the credit bureaus to calculate the credit score.
+The best way to begin is by looking at the factors used by the credit bureaus to calculate the credit score.
 Due to the Fair Credit Reporting Act, this is easy and free.
 The options for businesses include Nav and CreditSignal.
-Personal credit report options include Credit Karma and freecreditreport.com.
-Accessing the credit report is important when applying for a small business loan in long island.
+Personal credit reports can be viewed from places such as Credit Karma and freecreditreport.com.
+Accessing your credit report is important when applying for a small business loan.
 This enables the individual to fix certain issues quickly.
-The business must ensure any trades capable of boosting the business score have been reported, any accounts not belonging to the business are not included and any negativity activity already handled has been removed.
-All errors must be reported.
+You should make a stringent effort to fix any mistakes

 Understanding the Offer

-Chances are the small business will receive an offer from their loan application.
+Chances are the small business will receive an offer when they apply for a business loan.
+If you have good credit and good financials, it’s likely a lender will make you an offer.
+What’s important after you get the offer is to see if it will work for you.
+Typically, that means looking at the APR of the offer, the term, and making sure it fits your business objective.
 It is important to understand how the offer was established and what it means.
 The business financials are what the lender uses to determine the best loan for each small business.
 This offer will include the interest rate and the APR.
 These will be based mainly on the credit score of the business.